Jump to:

 1. Start with your product or service

 When researching keywords, you need somewhere to start.
 First off, list the products or services that you sell.
 Start with general terms rather than specific product names.
-If necessary and suitable to your SEO strategy, you can get more specific later down the line.
+If necessary and relevant to your SEO strategy you can get more specific further down the line.
 For now, you don’t want to be too niche, as you don’t want to limit your research.

-Let’s imagine an online store specialising in gifts as an example.
+Let’s imagine an online store specialising in gifts.
 Keywords you might start with include letterbox flowers, gifts for men or mothers day presents.

 If you sell specific products, you can include keywords such as Jo Malone Candles or Dolce & Gabbana Perfume, but try not to go any more specific than this.

-If you have lots of products, list them all and then pick out the most popular.
+If you have lots of products, list them all and then pick out the most popular or most lucrative.
 You can look at others in the future, but don’t overwhelm yourself by starting with too many.

 2. Make use of free keyword tools